Werenode/smart-contracts/README.md

 ## Address book

-Assiciation table between evse id and its contract id.
+Association table between evse id and its contract id.

-Any address whitelisted by the contract admin, may add and update its association.
+Any address whitelisted by the contract's admin, may add and update its association.

 ## EVSE